creativenucleus/tic-80-demo-workshop/workshop.md

 - Level of programming experience (above 7 / below 3)
 - Anyone know about the demoscene?

+## Switch Dev mode on

+If Dev mode is off (the default), when you hit ESC, you're taken to a menu.
+When dev mode is off, it takes you back into the command line, or editor.

+- Run a program (Ctrl-R)
+- Hit ESC to break program
+- Select (options) in menu
+- Move up to 'Dev Mode' and switch it on.
+- Select Back
+- Press Esc

 ## Learning Stuff

 ### Primitives and structures